Downtown Knox ArtWalk

 Explore the list below of what's happening this month and check back as events are added before each First Friday.

-The opening features complimentary refreshments and music.
 Explore the marketplace of more than 60 juried-in East TN artists.

 5:30 PM—9 PM.